MLCogUP/nspeech/README.md

    tensorboard --logdir ~/tacotron/logs-tacotron
    ```

-   The trainer dumps audio and alignments every 1000 steps.
-You can find these in
+   The trainer dumps audio and plots (alignment, wave, spectrogram) every 1000 steps (default).
+The are stored in the `log-dir`.
-   `~/tacotron/logs-tacotron`.

 6. **Synthesize from a checkpoint**
    ```